aomlomics/labelmaker/README.md

 ### Step 3: Print

-Now just open up the resulting PDF file (e.g., `labelsheet_Project1_LCRY1700.pdf`) and print on a sheet of Cryo-Babies LCRY-1700 labels.
+Open the resulting PDF file (e.g., `labelsheet_Project1_LCRY1700.pdf`) and print on a sheet of Cryo-Babies LCRY-1700 labels.